The Private Wealth & Private Client Review: Argentina

 Outlook and conclusions

-Even though there are some wealthy Argentine individuals and families that have been duly assessed to plan their estate organisation from a financial, tax and succession standpoint, a significant portion of Argentina's wealthy population still lacks accurate advice with regard to its estate planning.
+Even though there are some wealthy Argentine individuals and families that have been duly assessed to plan their estate organisation from a financial, tax and succession standpoint, a significant portion of Argentina's wealthy population still lacks accurate advice with regard to estate planning.

 In 2016, a tax amnesty took place in Argentina, and in 2017, a significant tax reform was enacted.
 This, and the fact that anti-money laundering regulation is becoming tighter, may cause individuals to start structuring the organisation of their assets and succession.